If you asked most brands if they’d want to increase their conversion rate, they’d instantly say “yes.”

-While having some positive momentum behind your brand is a big factor in doubling your eCommerce conversion rates, there are also a number of seemingly-small changes that can make an enormous impact in driving sales very quickly.
+While having some upwards momentum for your eCommerce business is a big factor in doubling your conversion rates, there are also several seemingly-small changes that can make an enormous impact in driving sales very quickly.

 Do we have your attention yet?

 In this post, we’re going to look at 8 ways to double your eCommerce conversion rate overnight (or close to it!), showing you some of the most fast-acting strategies we’ve used to help our clients sell more in less time.

 Too many businesses make the crucial mistake of neglecting to set up a digital sales funnel.

 Digital sales funnels are designed to offer multiple touchpoints that appeal to users at different stages of their buyer’s journey, nurturing users by discovering your brand to researching it to hopefully purchase (and repurchase!).